 Besides being an active part of the community, becoming a Reserve Officer is an excellent way to obtain law enforcement experience.
 Volunteering as a Reserve Officer is also a great addition to any resume.

 The Fridley Police Reserve Unit on average donates thousands of hours annually to the City of Fridley.
-In 2016, the Reserve Unit donated 2,104 hours - a monetary value of $45,488!
+In years past, the Reserve Unit donated 2,104 hours, which is a monetary value of about $45,488!

 Interested in becoming a Reserve Officer?
-Read through the description and requirements, the fill out the interest form below!
+Read through the description and requirements then complete this application.